sofacoustics/SOFAlizer-for-Unity/README.md

 In the scene, the parameter "SOFA Selector" selects the index of the processed HRTF set.
 The selection of the loaded HRTF sets can be done at any time in real-time.
 If a non-loaded HRTF set is selected, the audio will be muted.

 In order to change the loaded HRTFs, stop the scene rendering, replace one or more of the SOFA files, and re-run the scene.

+Log file SOFAlizer.log will be created where the loaded files and their transformations are logged.

 **Enjoy!**